+Expectations: A strong portfolio post will draw on multiple readings and lecture material.
 Exceptionally strong posts will make connections across the topics covered throughout the semester (this demonstrates your ability to connect the course material).
 The posts should NOT be strictly opinion based without supporting course content.
 You can draw on other sources (e.g., news articles, etc.) to illustrate your points, but these sources should not replace using course materials.
 Use the course material to illustrate and/or support the argument you make.
 I welcome critical engagement with the course materials - you do not have to agree with all the course materials.
 Please be respectful of the student you are responding to.
 Weak response entries will simply reiterate the posts of other students - please assume we have read the original post you are responding to.
-Each post should be NO LESS than 2 paragraphs.
-Ensure you provide proper APA citations and a reference list.
+Each entry should be NO LESS than 2 paragraphs.
+Ensure you provide proper APA citations and a reference list for each post.

 Evaluation: 5% of the total 20% is based on completion.
-If you make the required number of portfolio entries throughout the semester that meet the minimum length requirement AND use course material, you will receive the full 5% credit.
+If you make the required number of portfolio entries by their due dates throughout the semester that meet the minimum length requirement AND use course material, you will receive the full 5% credit.
 15% of the total 20% is based on the quality of your posts.
-Throughout the semester, the TAs and myself will provide the class with general feedback.
+Throughout the semester, I will provide the class with general feedback.
 This feedback will draw your attention to areas where the class is struggling as well as what types of posts are particularly well done.
 This will allow you to assess the quality of your posts and make necessary adjustments.
-You are also welcome to discuss your individual posts with the TAs and/or myself.
+You are also welcome to discuss your individual posts with me during office hours.